What Size Solar Panel to Charge a 12v Battery?

 |200Ah Battery||350-watt solar panel|

-Note: These panel sizes were calculated by assuming 5.5 hours of direct sunlight per day, so make sure to check your local sun hours for more accurate solar panel sizes.
+Note: These panel sizes were calculated by assuming 5.5 hours of direct sunlight per day, so make sure to check your local sun hours for more accurate panel sizes.

 Calculate your battery’s charging speed is pretty easy.
 All you need to do is to follow this simple formula: